 Do you have a garden full of too many vegetables?
 Garden Share is a chance for us to bring the treasures of our vegetable gardens to share with our neighborhood food pantry.
 Look for the Garden Share basket in the Gathering Place on Sundays in the summer and share your garden’s bounty with our community!
 Produce will be delivered to Francis Basket on Monday mornings.

 Local farmer Mai Yang and her daughters, Pala, Mai Yia, and Vang Xiong, cultivate land near Saint Paul.
 They sell their produce in the Gathering Place between services and after the second service.
 Your support of Mai is a way to buy local produce and encourage her work.
 This relationship is made possible through Farmer's Legal Action Group of Saint Paul.

 Gloria Dei has partnered with Highland Park Elementary (HPE) School to provide nutritious food for children so they get enough to eat on weekends.
 Nearly 60% of children are eligible for free lunch and teachers see a real need for the Weekend Backpack Food Program.
 This is a tangible way to help reduced childhood hunger in our neighborhood.

 Gloria Dei volunteers pack bags at church each week, deliver bags to HPE on Fridays (and occasional Thursdays) and distribute them into the children’s backpacks.
-We are currently packing 50 bags each week for children Kindergarten-second grade and their siblings.
+We are currently packing 100 bags each week for children Kindergarten-4th grade and their siblings.

 We are looking for volunteers:

---Deliver Bags to HPE: Pick up bags at church and deliver on Fridays at 10:00 (sign up for one or more Fridays)
+--Deliver Bags to HPE: Pick up bags at church and deliver on Fridays at 10:00 (sign up for one or more Fridays).
+Click here to volunteer.